-The George W. Bush Institute at the George W. Bush Presidential Center today announced the selection of eight new schools to participate in the second year of Middle School Matters (MSM) Institute, expanding the program to 16 schools spanning four states – California, Pennsylvania, South Carolina, and Texas.
+The George W. Bush Institute at the George W. Bush Presidential Center today announced the selection of three school districts to receive intensive, district-wide support from nationally recognized educational researchers during the 2015-2016 school year through the Middle School Matters (MSM) initiative.

 Today, Mrs. Laura Bush visited Blackshear Elementary Fine Arts Academy in Austin, Texas, to announce the 2015 library grants from The Laura Bush Foundation for America’s Libraries.
 More than $875,000 is being distributed to 131 school libraries across the country.

 Thank you.
 Thank you very much.
 President Turner, thanks.
 Members of the Board of Trustees, Provost Ludden, faculty, staff, distinguished guests, parents, and—most importantly—the Class of 2015.